Back to Blog

 • 37% will abandon if you require a phone number unless the field is optional

 What your heatmap shows: Users click into the first field, then exit.
 Or they complete two fields and stop.
 The pattern is clear: engagement starts, then dies when the scope becomes apparent.
+If you need to watch the exact hesitation and retry behavior behind that drop-off, pair this section with our guide to session recording analysis.

 The conversion impact: Reducing form fields from 11 to 4 can generate 120% more conversions according to Unbounce research.
 Even removing a single field can significantly impact conversion rates.
 The password field has the highest abandonment rate (10.5%), followed by email (6.4%) and phone number (6.3%).